 Julie Larsen Maher ©WCS

-Wildlife Conservation Society Webinars are a unique opportunity to learn more about animals and the science of studying wildlife.
+Our Webinars are a unique opportunity to learn more about global conservation efforts which affect our wildlife health, climate, natural resources, and local livelihoods.
 As a participant, you will learn about WCS field research and conservation work as you listen to conservation stories from our field researchers.

-Appropriate for ANYONE interested in learning more about wildlife and conservation, WCS Webinars are FREE and easily accessible through our E-Learning Portal (http://pd.wcs.org).
+Appropriate for ANYONE interested in learning more about our global conservation challenges, WCS Webinars are FREE and easily accessible through our E-Learning Portal (http://pd.wcs.org).
 WCS Webinars also include an additional element specific to educators wishing to learn more about how to bring these engaging topics to students.

 During the Webinar, you will have the opportunity to:

-- learn more about wildlife and wild places, around the world
+- learn more about conservation efforts around the world

 - discover ways WCS works to save wildlife and wild places through research and conservation